kettingpowered/Ketting-1-20-x/docs/README.md

 - Step 1: Download the latest version of Ketting from the [releases page](https://github.com/kettingpowered/Ketting-1-20-x/releases).

 - Step 2: Place the downloaded jar in an empty (or already existing) server folder.
+  - <b>Note: If you are using an existing server folder, make sure that you have deleted the `libraries` folder.</b>

 - Step 3: Run the jar file using the following command:
   ```bash